-My full CV with Publication List can be found here.
+My full CV with Publication List (December 2025) can be found here: Smallegange_CV and Publication List December 2025.
 My publications can also be found on Google Scholar.

 Qualifications